yarsatech/yarsatech.github.io/_posts/2022-08-15-consumer-product-designer-job-post.markdown

 3. Your CV.

-The interview will be held from the 7th to the 10th of Ashoj, 2079 at Yarsa Labs, Kathmandu.
+The interview will be held from the in the second week of December at Yarsa Labs, Kathmandu.
 Candidates will receive a phone call prior to the interview.

-We have extended our deadline for the Mechanical R&D Engineer's position till October 30, due to the festival season.
+We have extended our deadline for the Mechanical R&D Engineer's position till November 21, due to the festival season.
 Please kindly refer to our previous post for more details.
 As for the applicants who have applied already, they will get a response before the deadline.